munyokii/intro_to_dart/dartUtilities/init.md

 Dart’s DateTime class gives access to the current time, lets you add or subtract durations, and compare times.
 The Duration class helps specify time intervals like hours, minutes, or days.

+### Utility in Action

+Used for:

+- Showing when a message was sent

+- Scheduling events or reminders

+- Calculating how long something took